Repetition and recurrence times: Dual statements and summable mixing rates: Introduction

-Quantity $h_2$ is called the collision entropy rate.
-Whereas limit $h_1$ exists for any stationary process, limit $h_2$ exists if (\ref{Kfinite}) holds additionally.
+Mind that Szpankowski \cite{Szpankowski93} denoted the mixing rate $\psi(n)$ as $\alpha(n)$, whereas we use the nomenclature by Bradley \cite{Bradley05}.
+Whereas the Shannon entropy rate $h_1$ exists for any stationary process, the collision entropy rate $h_2$ exists under condition (\ref{PsiSquareSummable}) in particular.
 The collision entropy rate can be substantially smaller than the Shannon entropy rate.

-Condition (\ref{Kfinite}) is satisfied by finite-state processes \citep[Theorem 11.3]{Debowski21} but it does not cover all important cases---such as stationary sources that do not satisfy the finite energy condition \citep{Shields92b,Shields97}, do not meet the Doeblin condition \citep[Theorem 11.7]{Debowski21}, or are not diluted by random noise \citep{Shields97}, \citep[Theorem 11.6]{Debowski21}.
-We became interested in characterizing the maximal repetition length because of our long-standing interests in statistical language modeling \citep{Debowski21}.
-In fact, for natural language, experiments suggest that the Shannon entropy rate is positive, $h_1>0$, \citep{Shannon51,CoverKing78,BehrOthers03} but the mutual information probably grows like a power-law, called Hilberg's law \citep{Hilberg90, TakahiraOthers16, KaplanOther20, Debowski21}, which contradicts condition (\ref{Kfinite}).
-Moreover, as discovered empirically in \citep{Debowski12b,Debowski15f} for novels in English, German, and French, we have a power-law logarithmic growth of the maximal repetition length
+Condition (\ref{PsiSquareSummable}) is satisfied by any finite-state aperiodic Markov chain.
+In this case, mixing rate $\psi(n)$ decays exponentially \cite[Theorems 3.1]{Bradley05}.
+However, condition (\ref{PsiSquareSummable}) does not cover all important cases---such as some stationary sources that do not satisfy the finite-energy condition \cite{Shields92b,Shields97}, do not meet the Doeblin condition \cite[Theorem 11.7]{Debowski21}, or are not diluted by random noise \cite{Shields97}, \cite[Theorem 11.6]{Debowski21}.
+Here we admit that we became interested in characterizing the maximal repetition length because of our long-standing interests in statistical language modeling \cite{Debowski21}.
+In fact, for natural language, experiments suggest that the Shannon entropy rate is positive, $h_1>0$, \cite{Shannon51,CoverKing78} but the Shannon mutual information between two blocks of an increasing length grows like a power-law, called Hilberg's law or the neural scaling law \cite{Hilberg90, TakahiraOther16, KaplanOther20, Debowski21}, which is incompatible with condition $\psi(1)<\infty$.
+Moreover, as discovered in \cite{Debowski12b,Debowski15f} for novels in English, German, and French, we have a power-law logarithmic growth of the maximal repetition length